Kakifrucht/HalfminerSystem/HalfminerREST/README.md

     - *GET* /\<uuid|playername>
       - Get a players last known name from UUID or vice versa
       - Adds dashes to UUID's, if not supplied
+      - Returns namechanged boolean, true if supplied username is not current one